Joseph-oderoh/5ONews/README.md

 * This may be sorted in the near future as we progress

 ## Technologies Used
-For this project I use technologies such as HTML and CSS bootstrap jquery this were used to style and make the page more interactive
+* For this project I use technologies such as Python
+* Python 3.8.10
+* Flask
+* Heroku - For deployment
+## reference
+* stackoverflow
+* YOutube
+* python Docs
 ### License
 ## Support and contacts details
 You can reach me: